akostrik/CPP_module_42/README.md

 * **tag identifiers** for struct/union/enum
 * **ordinary identifiers** for typedef and other identifiers
 * all struct/union/enum/class declarations act like they are implicitly typedef'ed
+* a structure can notbe anonymous
+* a union can be anonymous

 ### Structures, typedef
 ```